 Seen pictures on Instagram of an amazing breakfast spread, pretty girls and giraffes?
 Undoubtedly these pictures were from the Giraffe Manor House.
 One of the popular things to do in Kenya for those who can afford.

 Rates start at +$600 per person per night!
 Yes, you pay per person, not per room!
+Of course for many of us out of budget, but go to my Kenya travel tips article to get inspired about how to make a Kenya trip affordable.

 The Giraffe Manor Hotel seems to be located somewhere off the beaten path, but is actually located in southwest Nairobi and became a top Kenya sight because of Instagram.
 Many famous people spend the night here.